-The RUW Benchmarking Policy and its related procedures and templates provide a comprehensive framework for formal and informal benchmarking activities and external programme reviews.
+• The RUW Benchmarking Policy and its related procedures and templates provide a comprehensive framework for formal and informal benchmarking activities and external programme reviews.
 The Panel notes the strategic partnership between RUW and WVU, which includes an agreement on benchmarking.
-A range of policies at the university level, including the Teaching & Learning Policy and the External Examination and Verification Policy were Benchmarked against WVU policies.
-The SER refers to additional range of memorandum of understandings with local, regional, and international partners for the purpose of programme benchmarking such as the University of Bahrain, Dar Al Hekma University, and University of Huddersfield School of Art and Design.
+A range of policies at the university level, including the Teaching & Learning Policy and the External Examination and Verification Policy were Benchmarked against WVU policies refers to additional range of memorandum of understandings with local, regional, and international partners for the purpose of programme benchmarking such as the University of Bahrain, Dar Al Hekma University, and University of Huddersfield School of Art and Design, however, benchmarking has not yet been conducted with them.
 Alongside this, CAD is active in initiating international cooperation with a number of reputable design schools.
-During the extension visit, the Panel was provided with a Benchmarking Plan, and evidence on the analysis of the benchmarking results and its inclusion in the Improvement Plan.
+During the extension visit, the Panel was provided with a Benchmarking Plan, however, no evidence was submitted to confirm benchmarking exercises with the selected institutions for the GRD programme.
+Therefore, the Panel recommends that CAD should conduct a comprehensive and structured benchmarking exercise for the Graphic Design programme with other similar local, regional, and international programmes, that results in a clear benchmarking report to be analysed and reflected on the programme improvement plan, in adherence to the university's Benchmarking Policy.

-- According to the SER, , CAD carries out activities to seek feedback from current students, alumnae and employers, and findings are discussed in the College Council and are reflected in the CAD Improvement Plan.
-During the extension visit, the Panel learned that RUW has revised its Surveys Policy, at the beginning of 2023-2024, defining the survey type, ownership, and responsibility of each entity.
-The collection and analysis of the surveys were done separately for each programme and the survey design was digitally adapted to each student answer according to her specific track, as seen in the Alumnae and Graduate Exit surveys.
+- According to the SER, CAD carries out activities to seek feedback from current students, alumnae and employers, and findings are discussed in the College Council and are reflected in the CAD Improvement Plan.
+During the extension visit, the Panel learned that RUW has revised its Surveys Policy, at the beginning of 2023-2024, defining the survey type, ownership, and responsibility of each entity to implement, analyse and monitor.
+The collection and analysis of the surveys were done separately for each programme and the survey design was digitally adapted to each student answer according to its specific track, as seen in the Alumnae and Graduate Exit surveys.
 For the Employer survey, although the data was commonly joined, it permitted an independent analysis for each programme.
-Moreover, the Panel confirmed that the findings of surveys were analysed in the annual programme review and included in the Improvement Plan. - RUW has devised mechanisms to increase the engagement with its stakeholders and to increase the response rate of its surveys.
+Moreover, the Panel confirmed that the findings of the diverse surveys were analysed in the annual programme review and included in the Improvement Plan. - RUW has devised mechanisms to increase the engagement with its stakeholders and to increase the response rate for its surveys.
 For example, at the University level, the OSL initiated the development of the RUW Alumnae Association through website registration.
-Moreover, the Alumnae Coordinator produced a CAD Alumnae Engagement Report which informed the CAD Improvement Plan for 2023-2024.
+Moreover, the Alumnae Coordinator produced a CAD Alumnae Engagement Report which informed CAD Improvement Plan for 2023-2024.
 However, the response rate for the Course and Teacher Evaluation Survey of the academic year 2022-2023 was 29%.
 The Panel was provided with minutes of meetings of the College and Dean's Councils, and emails displaying the discussions for increasing the response rate.
 RUW has also made all surveys available by WhatsApp to facilitate the dissemination and increase the participation rate through Instructor dissemination to students.
 The Panel suggests creating an automated way to send WhatsApp messages to all students.
-The Panel also suggests that the frequency of all surveys be included in the revised Surveys Policy. - During the site visit, the Panel noted the satisfaction of the different stakeholders with the programme's responses to their feedback and suggestions.
+The Panel also suggests that the frequency of all surveys be included in the revised Surveys Policy. - During the site visit, the Panel noted the overall satisfaction of the different stakeholders with the programme's responses to their feedback and suggestions.
 This was apparent in discussion with stakeholders who described how specific changes were made to the programme based on their feedback including alumnae, Advisory Board members and students.
 However, the Panel noticed that some stakeholders were not regularly communicated to be informed of the implemented improvements, thus, the Panel suggests ensuring regular communication of all programme improvements to different stakeholders.